-Source NAT (SNAT)-changes the first source packet IP address Destination NAT (DNAT)-changes the first destination packet IP address MASQUERADE-a special form for SNAT.
-If one host can connect to internet, then other computers that connect to this host can connect to the Internet when it the computer does not have an actual IP address.
+Source NAT (SNAT)-changes the first source packet IP address

+Destination NAT (DNAT)-changes the first destination packet IP address MASQUERADE-a special form for SNAT.
+If one host can connect to internet, then other computers that connect to this host can connect to the Internet even if these computers does not have an actual IP address.